emicklei/melrose/docs/dsl.md

 ```

 ### pitchmap<a name="pitchmap"></a>
 Create a sequence with notes for which the order and the pitch are changed.
+1-based indexing.

 > pitchmap('int2int',object)